DomiKamu/OhmerPrems/README.md

 ## **WHAT IS OHMERPREMS?**

 *OhmerPrems* is a commercial plugin, based on shareware concept, designed for VCV Rack 2.
-The plugin embeds both **Premium** modules (**full version** modules for customers who have a valid license V2 keyfile, or as "Trial" with limited features, otherwise), and also some free modules for everyone (license V2 keyfile is not required to run them as full version for these modules).
+The plugin embeds both **Premium** modules (**full version** modules for customers who have a valid license V2 keyfile, or as **Free/Trial** with limited features, otherwise).
+Also, some modules are free for everyone (license V2 keyfile is not required to operate them as full version).
 Source code is not published (closed proprietary source code).

-:warning: Please check both **Free version** and **Full version** topics, by following [this link](#freevsfull) (near bottom of this page).
+:warning: Please check both **Free/Trial version** and **Full version** topics, by following [this link](#freevsfull) (near bottom of this page).

 *OhmerPrems* plugin is a set of 7 modules (5 are fully operational), plus 5 as _expander_ modules: